-Friends of the Library – Golden Valley The Friends of the Golden Valley Library will have a book sale in back of the GV Library Jan.
-21 at 3417 N. Verde Rd. from 10 am to 1 pm.
-Our price is $3.00 a bag (our bag).
-We have National Geographic magazines from the 1930's and up and classic older novels.
-We have many books and DVDs.
-There is no limit on the number of bags purchased.
-The Friends thank our loyal customers and those who donate materials to support our community library.
-If you want to be a Friend it's just $5.00 a year for individuals and families and $10.00 for businesses.
-A Lifetime membership is $100.00.
-Meetings are held the first Sat. of the month at 1 pm except for the summer.
-Applications are available at the GV Library.
-The next meeting will be Jan.
-7. The Library is open Sat. from 10 am to 1 pm, Tues. from 9 am to 3 pm, and Thurs. from noon to 6 pm.
+Friends of the Library – Golden Valley will have a meeting on Feb.
+4 at 1 p.m. at the Golden Valley Library located at 3417 North Verde Road.
+Come and support your Community Library.
+The Friends support the library by earning money to buy materials for it.
+Book donations are welcomed.
+If you want to be a Friend it's just $5 a year for individuals and families and $10 for businesses.
+A lifetime membership is $100.
+Meetings are held the first Saturday of the month at 1 p.m., except for the summer.
+Applications are available at the GV Library, but you don't have to be a member to come.
+The Library is open Saturday from 10 a.m. to 1 p.m., Tuesday from 9 a.m. to 3 p.m., and Thursday from noon to 6 p.m.
 The phone number is 565-2989.

 Help Animal Lives Today (HALT): Puppies are needed.
 If you have a litter of puppies six to nine weeks old (but no chows, pit bulls or Rottweilers) we will gladly take them off your hands to find them the most perfect homes.
 Most will be transported to the Helen Woodward Animal Center in Rancho Santa Fe, Calif.
 They have already accepted over 5,500 pets from us over the last 15 years.
 We will have them vaccinated, dewormed and supplied with a health certificate before the transfer.
 Please call HALT at 928-692-8940 and try to plan in advance.
 Thank you.